Post: How to Customize AI Models in Make.com for HR: A No-Code Implementation Guide

 Before you add a single AI module, build the full non-AI workflow: trigger → data extraction → routing logic → output destination.
 Run it in test mode.
 Confirm it works with real data.
 Only then do you add AI.

 This sequencing is not optional.
-Asana’s Anatomy of Work research consistently finds that knowledge workers lose significant time to rework caused by process errors — and in automated workflows, those errors replicate at the speed of the automation.
+In automated workflows, process errors replicate at the speed of the automation.
 Fix the foundation before scaling it.

 For a resume screening use case, the skeleton looks like this: